EsriPS/transportation-dept-r-and-d/README.md

 # PS Transportation Department Research and Development

-This GITHUB site contains R&D work done by the Esri PS Transportation Department.
+This repo contains R&D work done by the Esri PS Transportation Department.

 The content illustrates simple examples of approaches we have used to understand development next steps.